AlexCC93/readthedocs_test/docs/source/Topics.rst

 The topic ``/parameter_events`` is a global topic which is always present in the ROS 2 network.
 The nodes use the ``/paramater_events`` topic to monitor or change parameters in the network.
 While the ``/rosout`` topic is used for logging messages in the ROS 2 system.

-As an example, :ref:`open two new terminals`_ and execute respectively these two commands:
+As an example, `open two new terminals`_ and execute respectively these two commands:

 .. _open two new terminals: https://alex-readthedocs-test.readthedocs.io/en/latest/Installation%20and%20software%20setup.html#opening-a-new-terminal-for-the-docker-container